 In-Person and Telehealth Sessions

-I offer in-person sessions on Tuesdays from 8:00am - 6:00pm.
-Starting in July 9, 2021, I will also be seeing clients in person on Fridays from 8:00am - 6:00pm.
+I offer in-person sessions for fully vaccinated and boosted individuals on Tuesdays and Fridays from 8:00am - 6:00pm.
 All counselors at Wellspring are fully vaccinated against Covid-19.

 I offer telehealth sessions on Mondays, Tuesdays, and Fridays (8:00am-6:00pm), and Sundays (10:00am-3:00pm).
 I use Simple Practice's telehealth software, which is easy to use and HIPAA-compliant.